swapnil-23/IIRS-PROJECT/README.md

 There are 2 band images in the given dataset format that is 3 band and 16 band images where the image format is GeoTiff format

 RESULT: The accuracy obtained is 66.745% and theaccuracy obtained on the validation dataset is 73.97%

+OVERVIEW:
+In this project I have used satellite image sgmentation model (SegNet) in order to classify the types of objects found in these regions.